TylerRust-1/Portfolio/README.md

 It might be possible in the future to make the Pokedex subpages myself and further use the API to grab stats and descriptions.

 I might drop the TicTacToe project, doesn't seem all too interesting, but I just want to find a good guide/tutorial for React

+Going to make my own HTML code for the website instead of Markdown like I have been using.
+I think I'll be able to make the layout much more clean and organized.
+Also, I will separate the changelog from the work accomplished, I only set it up the way it is now because we were given such short notice.

 Made using the jekyll-theme-tactile [https://github.com/pages-themes/tactile](https://github.com/pages-themes/tactile)